ulodciv/pgha/README.md

 all WAL caught up with the master that crashed.

-- RA should report a slave that doesn't replicate because its timeline diverged as down.
+- RA should report a slave that doesn't replicate because its timeline diverged as failed.
 Perhaps this should bring the whole resource down.
 Technically, this should not occur, however, because the RA is suppose to prevent this.

         LOG:  fetching timeline history file for timeline 3 from primary server